Empress Myeongseong: Reforms, rebellion, and war

-Trade 1875 onwards
+Trade: 1875 onwards

 Korean rice terracing 1892.
 Agriculture in Korea was the dominant occupation, producing large crops for export.

 Special commemorative coin issued to celebrate the April 1895 formal independence of Korea from China.
 The coin takes the shape of the ubiquitous copper cash coins with the square hole in the centre.
 This coin was not for general use.

-The queen consort's economic reforms opened the Korean economy to the world, but in practice the majority of trade for Korean agricultural products was with China and Japan.
+The queen's economic reforms opened the Korean economy to the world, but in practice the majority of trade for Korean agricultural products was with China and Japan.
 After the failure of the Progressive coup, Japanese policy focused on expanding economic ties.
-Between 1877-81 imports into Korea increased by 800%; between 1885 and 1891 rice and other grain exports increased by 700%.
+Between 1877 and 1881 imports into Korea increased by 800%; between 1885 and 1891 rice and other grain exports increased by 700%.
 Most grain was exported to Japan via Osaka.
 Many kinds of household and luxury goods were imported into Korea, in turn encouraging officials to demand extra or new taxes from the farmers.
-Between 1891 and 1895 the chief Korean exports were rice, beans, tobacco, raw hides, gold dust and silk.
+Between 1891 and 1895, the chief Korean exports were rice, beans, tobacco, raw hides, gold dust and silk.
 Ginseng was now permitted to be exported as a privately traded product, the old government monopoly ending and being replaced by high taxation.
 The 1895 trade value was almost 13 million US dollars of the day.

 Economic activity between 1883 and 1897 was conducted in a society unprepared for the impact of mass importation of foreign-produced goods, largely from Japan.
 In the period 1886 to 1888 an ineffective currency reform fuelled inflation; it was not until 1897 that relative price stability in textiles was experienced.